True teachers will point you to your own wisdom, your own gifts and will not be interested in making you think or speak or feel like them.

 An aim of my work is to support the turning of our inner practice outwardly where we cease “othering” and move toward “belonging.”
 We awaken our personal and collective agency, “that purposeful, embodied, heartfelt movement from deep within…We care for ourselves and others and don’t stop caring…we cease being a bystander to life” (Sharon Salzberg, Real Change).

 Questions that guide this work are: How do we cultivate compassion, especially in the midst of challenge?
-How do we support others’ cultivation of compassion?
+How do we support both our own and others’ cultivation of compassion?

 When we are courageously compassionate, we build deep connection within ourselves and with the world at large.
 We release the belief in our separation and begin to grow through our interdependence.
 As Sebene Selassie beautifully describes in her book You Belong: A Call for Connection, “[W]hen we feel belonging, we are able to meet people, situations, difficulties, joys…life with more kindness, generosity and ease.”

 The work of Growing Our Voice aims to build and strengthen relationships from the inside out through the co-creation of community.
 Additionally, through experiencing co-creation, it is the intention that participants will bring this work into their homes, workplace and communities.